jatinsinghkatal/Friendship_Goals/README.md

 # Friendship_Goals
-Modified Resnet18 model which can predict whether the person in the image is Adult, Teenager or a Toddler.
+Modified Resnet18 model which can predict whether the people in the image are Adults, Teenagers or Toddlers.